kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 - gps : will use GPS broadcast orbits (**this is the default**)
 - gps+glo : uses rapid GFZ orbits
 - gnss : uses GFZ orbits, which is multi-GNSS (available in 3-4 days?)
-- rapid : uses GFZ multi-GNSS rapid orbits, available in ~1 day
+- rapid : uses GFZ multi-GNSS rapid orbits, available since mid-2021 in ~1 day
 - ultra : since mid-2021, we can use multi-GNSS near realtime orbits from GFZ

 *orbit file options for experts:*